xmartlabs/xmartlabs.github.io/_posts/2017-11-3-React-native-line.md

 import LineLogin from 'react-native-line-sdk'
 ```

-Then, on your call to action (For example, a TouchableOpacity) you need to call the `login` function.
+Then, on your call to action (for example, a TouchableOpacity) you need to call the `login` function.
 This will open Line's own UI (App, or browser, if the app is not installed on the device) and it will resolve the promise when the user finishes that flow successfuly.

 ```javascript
 LineLogin.login()